Atazanavir (By mouth)

 - Missed dose: Take a dose as soon as you remember.
 If your next regular dose is less than 6 hours away, wait until then to use the medicine and skip the missed dose.
 Do not double doses.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Dispose any unused medicine in a closed container in the trash or take it to a community take-back program.
+Do not open a packet of oral powder until ready to use it.

 Drugs and Foods to Avoid